 Harmonic are represented by 2 different ways on the device display.
 The first one is a graphical representation allowing one sight perception of the harmonic structure.
-Because of the display resolution, only harmonics above 2% are displayed on the B&W display models.
+Because of the display resolution, only harmonics above 2% are displayed.

 The second display is alphanumeric, thus all harmonics are displayed with 0.1% resolution in order to provide more detailed information.